 Decide Whether Partnering is the Right Decision for You

 There are both positives as well as drawbacks in partnering with others for your vacation rental.
 By partnering you are able to save on the costs of buying the property as well as split the time and effort of managing a property.
 This choice is entirely dependent on your financial situation as well as how much time you wish to devote to your Airbnb.

 Soley running and owning your own vacation rental can be expensive but financially rewarding in total profits.
-By running a vacation rental on your own you are responsible for all of the costs that are put into buying the home and maintaining the home.
+By running a vacation rental on your own, you are responsible for all of the costs that are put into buying the home and maintaining the home.
 If you are able to handle the upfront costs of purchasing a home as well as paying for repairs and a vacation rental cleaner, sole ownership may be for you.
-In the long run, receiving total profits when guests stay with you results in higher profits opposed to partnering and splitting the profit.
+In the long run, receiving total profits when guests stay with you results in higher profits as opposed to partnering and splitting the profit.
 In terms of time management of running the vacation rental on your own, hiring a property manager is a great option.